dubaua/immerser/README.md

 ## Prepare your markup

-First, setup your fixed parent container as immerser parent container, and add `data-immerser` attribute.
+First, setup your a fixed container as the immerser parent container, and add `data-immerser` attribute.

-Next place absolutely positioned children into immerser parent and add `data-immerser-solid="solid-id"` to each.
+Next place absolutely positioned children into the immerser parent and add `data-immerser-solid="solid-id"` to each.

 Then add `data-immerser-layer` attribute for each your section and pass configuraton with `data-immerser-layer-config='{ "solid-id": "classname-modifier" }'`.
 Otherwise, you can pass configuration as `solidClassnameArray` option to immerser.
 Config should contain JSON describing what class should be applied on solid element, when it over a section.
 Watch out JSON wants double quotes!